Texas LLC: how to start an LLC in Texas

 Professional registered agent services offer several advantages:

-- Privacy: Keeps your personal address off public records
+- Privacy protection: Keeps your personal address off public records

 Address Requirements